Janne Tolsa: Biography

 Janne Tolsa began to play the piano in 1977, when he was seven years old.
 After studying music for three years in Helsinki, his family moved to Vuolijoki, where he continued to study piano through private lessons.
 His first band experience was with his older brother in 1983.

 A few years later, during the Follow Me into Madness Tour, Tarot played a few shows near Tolsa's hometown.
 At the time, they were playing as a trio, having recently fired Mako H. from the band.
 Tolsa attended every show and continuously found his way backstage after shows to convince the members of the band (Marko Hietala, Zachary Hietala, and Pecu Cinnari) that he could play keys for them.
 He was often drunk and the band turned him away, not believing him.

 Eventually, Tarot played a show with a keyboard backstage, which Tolsa used to play Rose on the Grave (Follow Me into Madness).
 Impressed, the band exchanged phone numbers with Tolsa, and invited him to one of their rehearsals.
 On 26 June 1988, he played his first show as a member of Tarot in Kalajoki.
 He then joined Tarot for the writing and recording of their third studio album, To Live Forever, which was released in 1993.
 In addition to playing the keys for Tarot, Tolsa frequently writes and co-writes music for Tarot albums.

 In 2003, Tolsa joined Turmion Kätilöt as part of the band's original lineup under the alias "RunQ."

 In 2004, Tolsa was invited to join the reformation of Eternal Tears of Sorrow, a melodic death metal band from Finland that had disbanded in 2003.
 He accepted, and performed with the band until its second disbandment in 2025.

 In 2007, Tolsa joined the Marenne band with Zachary Hietala as part of the band's original lineup.
 He also helped to mixed their debut album, The Past Prelude.

 As part of his "day job," Tolsa is the owner of Note on studio in Kuopio, Finland.
 That composing, records and produce commercial music, sound effects, background music.
 Also has been used by Tolsa's bands (among many others) to record parts of their albums.

 Janne Tolsa also has mixed, mastered and produced countless other bands.

 In 2017 Janne Tolsa made a solo project, Epik Pike.
 Epik Pike paints a brand new atmosphere for domestic pop-scene.

 Janne Tolsa, known as one of the composers and the man behind the synthesizers on bands like Turmion Kätilöt and Tarot, has now released a bunch of pop songs from his drawer.
-Lyrics for Tolsa's songs we written by his good friend and songwriter Pekka Tegelman, known from the 70's popular band Finnforest.
+Lyrics for Tolsa's songs were written by his good friend and songwriter Pekka Tegelman, known from the 70's popular band Finnforest.
 The whole project came together as two interpreters from Kuopio were found: young and talented Pinja Pitkänen and guitar hero Joonas Pulkkinen from the band Black Light Discipline.

+In 2025, Tolsa collaborated with Indian gospel and R&B singer Arunaja on a joint single, Tempest, alongside fellow Tarot musician Marko Hietala.